Santa Casa da Misericórdia

-Santa Casa da Misericórdia is a charitable institution whose mission is to treat and support the sick, the disabled, and orphans.
+Santa Casa da Misericórdia is a charitable institution whose mission is to treat and support the sick, disabled people, and orphans.
 Founded in Lisbon in 1498 by Queen Leonor of Portugal, the institution grew into a network of charitable organizations spanning across the Portuguese Empire and there are now Santas Casas da Misericórdia located across Portugal, Brazil, and the rest of the Portuguese-speaking world.

 History

 Early origins

 Queen Leonor of Portugal founded the institution in 1498, when she established the Santa Casa da Misericórdia de Lisboa.

 The institution traces its official foundation to 1498, when Queen Leonor opened the Misericórdia of Lisbon.
 Recently made a widow by the death of King John II of Portugal, the Queen had begun dedicating herself intensely to the sick, poor, orphans, prisoners, artists, and sponsored the founding of the brotherhood, based on the model of previous Italian charities, first founded in Florence in 1244.

 The operations of the Misericórdia were overseen by 30 noblemen and 30 laymen in charge of carrying out the 14 Works of Mercy which the Misericórdia committed itself to.

 At the encouragement of King Manuel I of Portugal, and his successors, similar organizations were created in many other cities and towns of Portugal and of the former Portuguese Empire, like in Brazil, Macau and even in Nagasaki, Japan.

 The performance of these institutions had two phases: the first one comprised the period from the mid-eighteenth century to 1837, of a charitable nature; the second, from 1838 to 1940, with concerns of a philanthropic nature.